dahlia/sider/docs/roadmap.rst

 -----------

 Transactions
-   The key feature Sider 0.2 ship will be a transaction support.
+   The key feature Sider 0.2 ships will be a transaction support.
    It has been being developed in the branch :branch`transaction`.

 Sorted sets (:class:`sider.sortedset`)